Is your Shopify store slow? A slow website can be a turn-off for customers, reduce sales, and hurt your SEO rankings.

 Google PageSpeed Insights – Provides detailed speed reports for mobile and desktop.

-Shopify’s Speed Report – Available in your Shopify dashboard, this tool shows how theme changes and apps affect speed.
+Shopify’s Speed Report – You can access this tool in your Shopify dashboard.
+It reveals how theme and app changes affect speed

 How Often Should You Test Speed?